slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Most problems can be solved by graded exposure over time.

-Experience and analysis of past situations.
-Deliberated practice and structured knowledge.
+It involves the accumulation of experience, the analysis of past situations, deliberate practice, and structured knowledge.

 Hints:

-- Listen to someone explaining some hard techniques and then try to follow the advice.
-Get feedback.
-It accelerates learning.
+- Listen to someone explaining challenging techniques, and then attempt to follow their advice.
+Seek feedback as it accelerates learning.
-- If it’s easy, you’re not learning.
-You need to push yourself into the zone of discomfort, where you feel clumsy and have a hard time.
-Now you’re learning.
+- If it's easy, you're not learning.
+You need to push yourself into the zone of discomfort, where you feel clumsy and face challenges.
+That's when real learning occurs.
-- Reflect on your mistakes, try to find what cues you missed and what you should look for next time.
+- Reflect on your mistakes; try to identify the cues you missed and what to look for next time.
 - Repeat.

 > *"The fastest way to learn is to do things the slow way."